 After the milk has cooled for about 1 1/2 hours, test the temperature, either with a thermometer—it should register 95 F—or by holding your pinky finger in the center of the pot for 10 full seconds.
 If it is too hot to keep your finger in, the milk hasn’t adequately cooled.

 Spoon the yogurt into a small bowl and stir until smooth.
 Slowly ladle in 1 cup of the warm milk, stirring continuously to incorporate the milk into the yogurt completely.
 Pour this mixture into the center of the pot of milk and slowly stir the warm milk, working your way from the bottom to the top of the pot, and all around.
 Do not scrape the bottom of the pot and do not overstir.

 Cover the pot with a lid, and wrap the covered pot with large kitchen towels.
 Leave the pot at room temperature, undisturbed, for at least 12 and no more than 24 hours.

 After the time has elapsed, unwrap the towels and immediately transfer the pot to the refrigerator to chill the laban for at least 6 hours and ideally 12, before eating or using for cooking.

-taboulie tip!
-Make sure to purchase and use the milk in the same day; it is highly important that the milk should be very fresh when making laban!
+Taboulie Tip!
+Make sure to purchase and use the milk on the same day; it’s highly important that the milk should be very fresh when making laban!